Jennifer Balakrishnan, Boston University

-The first annual meeting of the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation will focus on three main themes: the development and organization of software and databases supporting research in number theory and arithmetic geometry; fundamental research in arithmetic geometry inspired by computation and leading to new algorithms; and explorations of L-functions, modular forms, and Galois representations with elegant and unusual properties.
+The first annual meeting of the Simons Collaboration on Arithmetic Geometry, Number Theory, and Computation focused on three main themes: the development and organization of software and databases supporting research in number theory and arithmetic geometry; fundamental research in arithmetic geometry inspired by computation and leading to new algorithms; and explorations of L-functions, modular forms, and Galois representations with elegant and unusual properties.

 Collaboration website: https://simonscollab.icerm.brown.edu/

 The first annual meeting of the collaboration drew over 60 people to the Simons Foundation to discuss progress over the previous 15 months and map out directions for future work.
 The meeting was prefaced by a public lecture from one of the collaboration PIs: “Building Telescopes for Mathematicians” by Andrew Sutherland (MIT).
 Sutherland described the infrastructure of large-scale cloud-based computations underlying progress in modern number theory.
 He attracted a diverse audience, mostly from outside the number theory community.
 Speakers at the meeting played several roles.
 In addition to the formal talks highlighted below, there were numerous informal conversations over meals and breaks (e.g., on algorithms for computing Picard groups of algebraic surfaces using high-precision numerical solutions to the differential equations governing their periods and Mazur’s phantom abelian varieties associated with rationally connected threefolds—and other cohomologically simple varieties—over number fields).